 Note: Since Gutenberg is so new, we’re going to try to fill in the documentation gaps to help other theme developers out there.
 If anything is out of date, let us know!

 Fortunately, creating a category is really simple.
-To start, you’ll need a block that’s ready to go and working.
-A great way to achieve this in little to no time is to use Ahmad’s incredible Create Guten Block.
-Once you have a functioning test block, you can proceed to the next step.
+To start, you need at least one block (you’ll see why in step 3).
+A great way to achieve this quickly is to use Ahmad’s incredible Create Guten Block.
+Once you have a functioning test block, proceed to the next step.

 2. Creating a block category

-In your init.php file (if you’re using create-guten-block), or the php file of your choice, include the following snippet.
+Edit your init.php file (if you’re using create-guten-block), or the php file of your choice, and include the following snippet:

 3. Attaching a block

-You won’t be able to see your new category until you assign a block to it.
+Before you can see your new category, you need assign a block.
 To do this, navigate to a working block and look for the registerBlockType function.
 Once you’ve located it, add the category key (as seen below) and assign your block slug as a value, with trailing comma like so:

 That’s it!
 After an npm build and a cache refresh you should see a block in your list.
 Hope you found this useful!